Common Concerns About a Mortgage Note Sale

 4. Personal Guarantee

 This factor matters only if you sell your property to a private corporation (i.e., private S-Corp, C-Corp, LLC, LP, or Trust) that isn’t traded on the stock market.
-A principal of the company writes a personal guarantee that legally binds the person to keep making loan payments on the property, even if company brass determine that payments are longer affordable.
+A principal of the company writes a personal guarantee that legally binds the person to keep making loan payments on the property, even if company brass determines that payments are longer affordable.

 5. Loan Payment History